everpress-co/mailster/readme.txt

 = Version 2.4.4 =

-* improved: you can now encode tags output with an exclamation mark `{!mytag}`
+* improved: you can now encode tags output with an exclamation mark `{!mytag}`.
 * improved: drag n drop images from your desktop now respects cropped image setting.
-* improved: import screen
+* improved: import screen.
-* improved: test mails now fallback to the current users email if not defined
+* improved: test mails now fallback to the current users email if not defined.
-* improved: subscriber query now search for ID by default
+* improved: subscriber query now search for ID by default.
+* fixed: modules without content sometimes preserve in the campaign.
-* fixed: issue with RSS campaigns on time based autoresponders
+* fixed: issue with RSS campaigns on time based autoresponders.
-* fixed: wrong subscriber count if status "pending" in subscriber query
+* fixed: wrong subscriber count if status "pending" in subscriber query.
-* fixed: cumulative count calculations
+* fixed: cumulative count calculations.
-* fixed: redirecting issue with spaces in URLs
+* fixed: redirecting issue with spaces in URLs.

 = Version 2.4.3 =